 - Traditional (Metal) Braces: Metal or traditional braces are the most commonly used type of brace and often is what comes to mind when thinking of braces.
 Despite depictions on tv and movies, orthodontic technology has made traditional braces much more comfortable and affordable for patients.
 Traditional braces are made of stainless steel and straighten your teeth using a combination of brackets and archwires.
 You can customize your braces with the use of colored elastic bands.

 - Clear (Ceramic) Braces: Ceramic braces provide the effectiveness of traditional braces without being so visible as metal braces.
 Clear braces are made of a translucent material that is virtually clear.
 This is a great option for patients that are concerned with the cosmetic look of having braces.
-Clear braces are exactly what they sound like, clear and not easily noticed.
+Clear braces are exactly what they sound like: since they are hard to notice, they’re a great choice for adult braces in Encino.
 Clear braces do have their drawbacks, including being more fragile and requiring more visits.
 Patients have to be more careful and selective in the foods because of the fragile nature of clear braces.

 - Damon Braces: Damon braces provide the newest technology in braces.
 Damon braces are a tie-less system, which allows for less friction and faster tooth movement.
 Because of this Damon braces don’t require the typical tightening and require fewer adjustments because they utilize shape-memory wires.
 Treatment time is shorter, and fewer appointments are required.